- Low-code development allows for fast and cost-effective app creation: the pre-built functionality doesn’t require large teams of developers.

 Here’s how we did it for a healthcare provider.
 The app helped with quick and easy user grouping and treatment plan management using a simple questionnaire for patients with various addictions.

 Self-service customer portals are a great way to add a revenue stream.
-Not to mention, they reduce your customer support team’s workload by letting users perform basic actions themselves.
-A user can get a quote for a product or service, look up an article in the knowledge base, adjust their profile details, or quickly browse through your range of offerings — all without contacting your team and minimizing the waiting time.
+They reduce your customer support team’s workload by letting users perform basic actions themselves — without contacting your team and minimizing the waiting time.
+A user can get a quote for a product or service, look up an article in the knowledge base, adjust their profile details, or quickly browse through your range of offerings.

 Acropolium built a self-service portal to help a popular restaurant digitize and adapt to post-COVID-19 reality.
 Its customers can now browse the menu, add their orders to the cart, pay, and order delivery through a chatbot within a messenger app.